-The Point Road Elementary School serves the academic needs of approximately 475 students in pre-school through fourth grade.
-This year we are thrilled to have five, full day kindergarten classes!
+The Point Road Elementary School serves the academic needs of approximately 470 students in pre-school through fourth grade.
+We have five, full day kindergarten classes!
 Our size enables us to become closely acquainted with our students and their families.
 Point Road School is characterized by high standards, high expectations and a nurturing environment.
 We strive to create an atmosphere of community; an atmosphere where all children can reach their potential; an atmosphere where all are engaged in a variety of curricular experiences and where individual differences are appreciated and respected.
 Our students are challenged to develop 21 st Century skills; an intellectual curiosity experience engaged learning in all disciplines.
 We work hard to instill a commitment of service to others and a desire to assume leadership roles in an ever-changing world.
 It is our hope that our students use their time, talents and treasures for the greater good of the environment, economy and global society.

 Our school enjoys an excellent academic reputation.
 A significant degree of the success of Point Road School is due to its blend of dedicated and professional staff along with the cooperation of the parents and the supportive community-at-large.
 Point Road School offers a rigorous, yet developmentally-appropriate, standards-based curriculum with a strong focus on balanced literacy.
 Students are encouraged to develop a lifelong love for reading and writing.
 Mathematics instruction utilizes concrete experiences to build students’ understanding by revisiting topics, concepts, and skills in a cyclical fashion that guides them through exposure, development and mastery; with an emphasis on problem solving,